-- On April 26, 2017, the Securities and Exchange Board of India (SEBI) held a board meeting, and announced the following amendments to regulations: - In order to enable commodity derivatives exchanges to allow the trading of options, SEBI has approved a proposal to amend the relevant provisions of Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012.
+- On April 26, 2017, SEBI held a board meeting, and announced the following amendments to regulations: - In order to enable commodity derivatives exchanges to allow the trading of options, SEBI has approved a proposal to amend the relevant provisions of Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012.
 Detailed guidelines for trading in options on commodity derivatives exchanges will be issued by SEBI in due course.
 In order to enable commodity derivatives exchanges to allow the trading of options, SEBI has approved a proposal to amend the relevant provisions of Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012.
-Detailed guidelines for trading in options on commodity derivatives exchanges will be issued by SEBI in due course. - SEBI has amended the SEBI (Foreign Portfolio Investor) Regulations, 2014, to include a provision that prevents resident Indians and non-resident Indians, or the entities that are beneficially owned by resident Indians or non-resident Indians, from subscribing to offshore derivatives instruments. - Under the existing Securities Contracts (Regulation) Rules, 1957 (SCR Rules) and SEBI (Stock Brokers and Sub-brokers) Regulations, 1992 (Stock Brokers Regulations), a stock broker or clearing member dealing in commodity derivatives cannot deal in other securities or vice versa, except by setting up of a separate entity.
-SEBI has approved the proposal to remove this restriction by amending stock-broker regulations, and to also recommend to the government to amend these rules accordingly. - On May 31, 2017, the Securities and Exchanges Board of India (SEBI) issued a discussion paper on the draft code of conduct for index providers.
+Detailed guidelines for trading in options on commodity derivatives exchanges will be issued by SEBI in due course. - SEBI has amended SEBI(Foreign Portfolio Investor) Regulations, 2014, to include a provision that prevents resident Indians and non-resident Indians, or the entities that are beneficially owned by resident Indians or non-resident Indians, from subscribing to offshore derivatives instruments. - Under the existing Securities Contracts (Regulation) Rules, 1957 (SCR Rules) and SEBI (Stock Brokers and Sub-brokers) Regulations, 1992 (Stock Brokers Regulations), a stock broker or clearing member dealing in commodity derivatives cannot deal in other securities or vice versa, except by setting up of a separate entity.
+SEBI has approved the proposal to remove this restriction by amending stock-broker regulations, and to also recommend to the government to amend these rules accordingly. - On May 31, 2017, SEBI issued a discussion paper on the draft code of conduct for index providers.
 The draft code of conduct has been prepared by a SEBI working group comprising market participants, and is broadly based on the International Organization of Securities Commissions (IOSCO) framework for adoption in India.
 The draft code prescribes a framework of standards that index providers should follow to promote the reliability of the index administration process, and to address governance, quality, transparency and accountability issues.
-Comments on the draft code of conduct are due by June 20.
+Comments on the draft code of conduct are due by June 20. - On June 13, 2017, SEBI announced guidelines with regard to the product design and risk management framework to be adopted for trading in options on commodity futures.
+These guidelines cover: - Product design underlying, settlement methods, exercise style, minimum strikes, exercise mechanism, trading hours and position limits. - Risk management framework exchanges should adopt risk management frameworks consistent with the Committee on Payments and Market Infrastructures and the IOSCO Principles for

-- On June 13, 2017, the Securities and Exchanges Board of India (SEBI) announced guidelines with regard to the product design and risk management framework to be adopted for trading in options on commodity futures.
-These guidelines cover: - Product design underlying, settlement methods, exercise style, minimum strikes, exercise mechanism, trading hours and position limits. - Risk management framework exchanges should adopt risk management frameworks consistent with the Committee on Payments and Market Infrastructures and the IOSCO Principles for Financial Market Infrastructures, including margining models and initial margin, margining for clients, computation of margin and mark to market.
+Financial Market Infrastructures, including margining models and initial margin, margining for clients, computation of margin and mark to market.